Chelsea (film): Reception

-Nollywood Reinvented gave it a rating 2.5 out of 5 stars.
+Nollywood Reinvented gave it a rating of 2.5 out of 5 stars.
 It gave a 0/5 originality rating and explained further that "...The movie Chelsea is apparently a rip of the 2008 Bollywood movie Mehbooba starring Ajay Devgn (in Majid’s character), Manisha Koirala (as Nadia Buari) and Sanjay Dutt (as John Dumelo)."

 NollywoodForever gave it an 82% rating.
 The site noted the actors and actresses were well cast and enjoyable to watch, both for their acting talent and their good looks.